tasmota/docs/docs/Self-signed-Mosquitto.md

 #### Windows

 Download the Windows installer from mosquitto.org and run it.
 Mosquitto may be installed either as a program or service.
 The only difference is in how mosquitto is started.
-As a program, it must be started by a user every time, but as a service it can be automatically run by the OS during boot.
+As a program, it must be started by a user every time, but as a service it can be automatically started by the OS during boot.

 #### 5.1 Configuration